Commands

 gloo.Run(source, while.While(func(line []byte) ([]byte, error) { return line, nil }), sink)

-yes expand
+yes source

 Returns a Source that emits a string repeatedly until context is cancelled.
 Default string is y.